Argentine VP Cristina Fernández guilty, 6 years for fraud

 The sentence isn't firm until appeals are decided, a process that could take years.
 She'll remains immune from arrest meanwhile, as long as she can keep getting elected.

+Speaking after the verdict, she described herself as the victim of a “judicial mafia.”

-Her supporters vowed to paralyze the country if she were convicted.
+Her supporters vowed to paralyze the country with a nationwide strike.
 They clogged downtown Buenos Aires and marched on the federal court building, beating drums and shouting as they pressed against police barriers.

 Fernández roundly denied all the accusations.
 Argentina's dominant leader this century, she was accused of improperly granting public works contracts to a construction magnate closely tied to her family.